Sign in

 It goes without saying that there are many different types of digital nomads, which include those who set up a semi-permanent residence in a country with a low cost of living.
 Some of them spend years in the same place, all while working remotely, so even though they started out as digital nomads, they slowly transition back to remote working.

 Contrary to popular belief and what social media may make you believe, not all digital nomads work from the beach with an ice-cold drink in hand.
-Most of the time, they work from coworking spaces or their lodgings.
+Most of the time, they work from co-working spaces or their lodgings.
 Being a digital nomad is not just a string of never-ending fun, and it actually entails many days spent working in a hotel or the kitchen table of an Airbnb.

-On the other hand, not all remote workers are glued to their home office desk or their favourite table of the corner coffee shop.
+On the other hand, not all remote workers are glued to their home office desk or their favorite table of the corner coffee shop.
 They often take their work with them while travelling, sometimes for extended periods of time, but they always return to the same place or set up a new base in another place after trying the digital nomad lifestyle.

 Being a remote worker vs. digital nomad is certainly not a black and white sort of situation.
 There are many areas where the two lifestyles overlap, but as you can see above, digital nomads have certain defining characteristics that the remote workers lack, particularly when it comes to location independence.